 If you have a healthy working relationship with your dog based on mutual trust and respect and you don't mind waking up with a dog's tail in your face or paws braced against your back, by all means, sleep with your well-adjusted dog - under the covers if you want!

-It's not the well-adjusted, respectful dogs who should be banished, but the ones who don't see the humans in their lives as leaders, dogs who would dare talk back or bite you, in (or out of) the bed, who don't belong there.
-I think it's a shame that great dogs who don't need to be banished are punished for the ones who can't handle it.
+It's not the well-adjusted, respectful dogs who should be banished, but the ones who don't see the humans in their lives as leaders, dogs who would dare talk back or bite you in (or out of) the bed, who don't belong there.
+I think it's a shame that great dogs who don't need to be banished are punished because of the ones that can't handle it.